varfish-org/varfish-server/docs_manual/variants_cases.rst

 Case Detail View Actions
 ========================

-On the top right, you can see two buttons:
+On the top right, you can see the following button:

 :guilabel:`Filter Case`
     This takes you to the :ref:`variants_filtration` view.
     Here you can filter the case's variant by a multitude of criteria including genotype, call quality, and variant effect.

-:guilabel:`ClinVar Report`
-    This takes you to the :ref:`variants_clinvar` view.
-    Here you can generate reports based on variants that are also present in ClinVar.